Saudi Airport Exhibition to kick off on Nov 7 in Riyadh

 PHOTO

-Over 100 leading global companies from more than 20 countries will explore the untapped growth potential of the airport industry in Saudi Arabia at the upcoming Saudi Airport Exhibition in Riyadh.
+Over 100 leading global companies from more than 20 countries will explore the untapped growth potential of the airports industry in Saudi Arabia at the upcoming Saudi Airport Exhibition in Riyadh.

 Daksha Patel, Event Director at Niche Ideas, Organisers of the Event, said, “Saudi Airport Exhibition will provide the ideal platform for Saudi airports and stakeholders to meet with global industry suppliers and experts to fulfil the Kingdom’s ambitious aviation expansion programmes.
 We are pleased with the enthusiastic response we received from international companies to be part of this exhibition and are grateful for the warm welcome we are receiving from Saudi aviation authorities to deliver an outstanding event.”